albertllousas/functional-domain-driven-design/README.md

 But, what is exactly a bounded context?

-> A bounded context is a delimited context that define explicit boundaries in terms of organization, concepts and vocabulary, application, teams, code or even data, most of the times within a subdomain.
+> A bounded context is a delimited context that define explicit boundaries in terms of organization, concepts and vocabulary, application, teams, architecture, source-code or even data, most of the times within a subdomain.

 Still broad and fuzzy?